 To calculate income required to qualify for a mortgage amount, we first estimate a few home expenses.
 We estimate the property tax & heating costs ($150/month) & half the condo fees (if applicable).
 We then take your gross income and multiply by 39% and subtract the home expenses.
 This leaves the mortgage payment (P&I) that lenders use for affordability.
 With the P&I payment, we can then determine the mortgage that you will qualify for.

 This all sounds a little cumbersome, therefore we have created a calculator that can help you with these calculations.
+Let's review some details before we play with the calculator.

 I designed this tool to take a specific income, that you input, to calculate the amount of mortgage that you could qualify for.
 You will see that result on the left side of the results.